qtnc/swan/docs/stdlib.md

 - removeIf(predicate): remove all items from the list for which the predicate returned true
 - reverse: reverse the elements in the list, so that the first becomes the last one and vice-versa.
 - rotate(distance): shift the items in the list; depending on distance, first elements become the last ones or last become the first ones.
-- shuffle(random=rand): randomly shuffles the elements in the list
+- shuffle(random=rand): randomly shuffles the elements in the list.
+AVailability depends on the Random class being available.
 - slice(start, end): return a sublist containing elements from start inclusive to end exclusive.
 Equivalent to `list[start..end]`.
 - sort(comparator=::<): sort the elements in the list
 - splice(start, end, ...newItems): erase the elements from start inclusive to end exclusive, and then insert newItems at their place.
 Equivalent to `list[start..end] = newItems`.
 - toString: return a string like "[1, 2, 3, 4, 5]"
 - upper(needle, comparator=::<): return the index of the greatest element strictly less than needle by doing a binary search.
-This suppose that the elements are sorted.
+This suppose that the elements are sorted according to the comparator given.

 ## Map: is Iterable
 A Map is an associative container where key/value pairs are held with no particular order.
 If keys need to be ordered, Dictionary must be used.